 - Face masks

 are paramount if you don’t wanna risk any health issue.

-For cleaning process you can go for items like:
+For the cleaning process, you can go for items like:

 - Mould eradication kits

 Mould eradication kits are the best option you have if you want to leave a clean slate after finishing and they usually include all the products you will need.
 If they are not an option, other products like anti-bacterial sprays and bleach will also help greatly.
 Just be sure to leave a window open while cleaning to avoid the risk of getting any side effects of inhaling too much chlorine gas.